HooriyaAhmed/Python/polymophism.md

 a = Cat()
 a.sound()
-✔ Key Points:
+Output:
+Bark
+Meow

-Same method name in parent and child class
+✔ Same method (sound)
-Behavior changes based on object type
+✔ Different output based on object
-Decided at runtime

 🔹 2.
-Method Overloading (Conceptual in Python)
+Method Overloading (Concept only in Python)

-👉 Method overloading means using the same method name with different parameters.

-⚠️ Python does NOT support true method overloading like Java or C++.
-If multiple methods have the same name, the last one overrides the previous ones.
+👉 Same function name, different inputs (not truly supported in Python)

-Concept Example:
+Example:
 class Math:
     def add(self, a, b):
         return a + b

     def add(self, a, b, c):
         return a + b + c
-✔ Key Points:
+Concept idea:
+m = Math()
+print(m.add(2, 3))     # 5
+print(m.add(2, 3, 4))  # 9

+⚠️ In real Python, the last method replaces the first one.

-Same method name
+✔ Same function name
-Different number/type of parameters (conceptually)
-Not natively supported in Python
+✔ Different arguments (theory concept)

 🔹 3.
-Duck Typing (Python Special Feature 🐍)
+Duck Typing (Python Special 🐍)

-👉 “If it looks like a duck and quacks like a duck, it is a duck.”
+👉 “If it behaves like it, treat it like it”

-In Python, the type of object doesn’t matter.
-What matters is whether the object has the required method or behavior.

 Example:
 class Dog: